|

 Check Button

-- Syntax errors will be highlighted.
+- Data Entry Errors will be highlighted.

 - Hover over the highlighted fields to see the error message.

-- 'Check' is a Free Service.
+- 'Check' is a Free

 Calc Button